fsziegler/GTD-Kanban/README.md

 One thesis in "Getting Things Done" ("GTD") is that if your mind has more than one problem to solve, you will not be effective at solving any of them until you have put them into a "**trusted system**".
 Once you have done this, your mind is clear to focus on one problem at a time.
 GTD has a [workflow](https://en.wikipedia.org/wiki/Getting_Things_Done#/media/File:GTDcanonical.png) for processing all of the tasks, ideas, problems, and goals ("issues") in your mind.
 A useful open-source brain-storming software tool for collecting all these issues is [FreeMind](http://freemind.sourceforge.net/wiki/index.php/Main_Page).

 ####GTD Workflow
-In GTD, you start by workig identifying and classifying all of your issues.
+In GTD, you start by identifying and classifying all of your issues.
 If an issue **is not** actionable, you place it into one of the following:
 -  **Trash**
 -  your **Someday Maybe** list
 -  your **Reference** list